 The Family Action Centre (FAC) is a research, teaching and practice centre focused on families and their communities.
 The Centre has a 30 year track record of innovative, dynamic and enduring work that aims to strengthen family and community wellbeing.
+The assets and diverse resources of families and communities underpin vibrant, cohesive and resilient societies.
+The FAC is committed to addressing the factors that affect the health, wellbeing, social and educational paths of families, particularly for those challenged by increasingly complex vulnerabilities.

 Learning and development is essential when enhancing workforce capability.
 Training may also be required to fill skill gaps among staff, or for mandated training and professional development.